privacyguides/privacyguides.org/docs/email.en.md

         - [:octicons-browser-16: Web](https://login.mailbox.org)

-??? check "Custom Domains and Aliases"
+??? success "Custom Domains and Aliases"

     Mailbox.org lets you use your own domain, and they support [catch-all](https://kb.mailbox.org/display/MBOKBEN/Using+catch-all+alias+with+own+domain) addresses.
 Mailbox.org also supports [subaddressing](https://kb.mailbox.org/display/BMBOKBEN/What+is+an+alias+and+how+do+I+use+it), which is useful if you don't want to purchase a domain.